thedatamonk/granicus-case-study/README.md

 **Chat with the RAG chatbot**
-1. Now you can pass your query to the `/chat` endpoint in chatbot service. **Note:** *this endpoint takes some time to execute due to the reranker component.
-My understanding is that once we deploy this system on a GPU machine, the reranker component will execute much faster.*
+1. Now you can pass your query to the `/chat` endpoint in chatbot service.
 2. The response will be a JSON response and will contain the answer along with the source chunks that were used by the LLM to answer the query.

 ### API Documentation